 Rev. Sandra J. (Wayne) Campbell, MSM, began studying part-time for the ministry at Unity School in 1994, using some of her vacation time from work to study at Unity Village.
 After several years, many of the credits she had earned expired.
-When Unity Urban Ministerial School launched the online program in 2009, she was the first student to enroll and the only student in the program for the first year.
-She was one of three graduates from the online program’s first class in 2012, who were ordained by Unity Worldwide Ministries in 2013.
+When Unity Urban Ministerial School launched the online program in 2009, she was the first student to enroll and one of three graduates from the online program’s first class in 2012, who were ordained by Unity Worldwide Ministries in 2013.

 Sandra retired in 2012 from a 42-year career in federal government.
 She has served on the boards of several non-profit organizations, including Delta Sigma Theta Sorority, Inc., Tuskegee Airmen, Inc., International Black Aerospace Council, and Sumner High School Alumni Association.
 She has received numerous awards and accolades throughout her career and for her dramatic monologues.